shinyoungyou/user-docs/docs/pages/connect-github.md

       ![Image title](../assets/github3.jpg){ width="100%" }
     </figure>
     !!! note
-        If you want to make the repository private, choose "private" option
+        If you want to make the repository private, choose the "private" option

-4. <span style="color: #007ACC;">**Click**</span> "Create repository" green button in the bottom
+4. <span style="color: #007ACC;">**Click**</span> the green "Create repository" button in the bottom

     <figure markdown="span">
       ![Image title](../assets/github4.jpg){ width="100%" }
     </figure>
     !!! success
-        The new GitHub repository has been created in the Github.
+        The new GitHub repository has been created on Github.

-### Clone the GitHub repository to the VS Code
+### Clone the GitHub repository in VS Code
 1. <span style="color: #007ACC;">**Click**</span> "<>Code" green button

     <figure markdown="span">